ProjectMoon/reed/README.md

 * `pages.get(title)`: Attempts to find the page with the given title.
 The callback receives `error`, `metadata`, and `htmlContent`, as in the regular `get` method.

-More pages API functionality is in the works, such as listing page titles and retrieving metadata.

 The pages API exposes the following events:

-* `error`: Fired when there is an error in certain internal procedures.
-Usually, inspecting the error object of a callback will be sufficient.
 * `pagesReady`: Fired when the `open` call has completed.
 * `addPage`: Fired when a new page is added to Redis.
 * `updatePage`: Fired when a page is updated.